danhaggard/react-scroll-collapse/README.md

 #### <Scroller> - Props

+##### onRest : PropTypes.function

+Scroller makes use of the [react-motion](https://github.com/chenglou/react-motion)
+<Motion> component to perform the scrolling animation.
+The onRest prop is passed
+directly into the <Motion> component.
+It is a callback that is fired when the animation is finished.
+Consult the react-motion docs for more information.

+##### scrollTo : PropTypes.number

+Scroller will scroll to the offsetTop value of the nested collapserControllerItem that has its expandCollapse function called.
+You can over ride this completely by setting a value for this prop.

+##### offsetScrollTo : PropTypes.number

+Alternatively you can set an offset that will be added to the offsetTop value.

 ##### springConfig : PropTypes.object (default: {stiffness: 170, damping: 20})

-Scroller makes use of [react-motion](https://github.com/chenglou/react-motion) to perform the scrolling animation.
 You can change the style of animation using the springConfig prop.
 Consult the react-motion docs on using animation springs.

 ##### className, style